A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Structure preservation

 However, the case $k=1$, where we also use the notation

 is of crucial relevance when using the numerical method within statistical applications.
-In the following, we provide a brief insight into this issue.
-In the field of likelihood-based parameter estimation \cite{Ditlevsen2019,Melnykova2018,Pokern2009}, a particular interest lies in the situation where \eqref{eq:trans_prob_1} corresponds to the multivariate normal distribution, i.e., $\widetilde{X}(t_i)$ given $\widetilde{X}(t_{i-1})$ is normally distributed with mean vector and covariance matrix given by
+For example, in the field of likelihood-based parameter estimation, explicit numerical methods are used to approximate transition densities \cite{Ditlevsen2019,Melnykova2018,Pokern2009}.
+In this regard, a particular interest lies in situations where \eqref{eq:trans_prob_1} corresponds to a non-degenerate multivariate normal distribution, i.e., $\widetilde{X}(t_i)$ given $\widetilde{X}(t_{i-1})$ is normally distributed with a covariance matrix that reflects the propagation of the noise to the smooth components.
+This is not the case for the Euler-Maruyama method \eqref{EM_FHN}, as it yields a degenerate multivariate normal transition distribution with conditional covariance matrix given~by Note that the same degenerate covariance matrix is obtained by tamed/truncated variants of the Euler-Maruyama method (see Section \ref{sec:7:1}).

-respectively, where $\theta$ denotes the relevant model parameters which are aimed to be inferred, based on discrete time observations of the process $(X(t))_{t\in[0,T]}$.
-Assuming that the process is fully observed and that $(x(t_i))_{i=0,\ldots,n}$ are the available data, the estimator of $\theta$ can be obtained as { { }} a criterion which results from taking minus two times the corresponding log-likelihood.
-This estimation tool is only well-defined if $Q(\Delta;\theta)^{-1}$ exists and $\det(\textrm{Q}(\Delta;\theta))>0$, i.e., if the underlying numerical method $\widetilde{X}(t_i)$ is $1$-step hypoelliptic.

-This is not fulfilled by Euler-Maruyama type methods.
-For example, \eqref{EM_FHN}, \eqref{eq:EM_Tamed} and \eqref{TrEM} yield degenerate multivariate normal distributions with non-invertible conditional covariance matrices

-Thus, they do not have a density and are impracticable within statistical inference tools for hypoelliptic SDEs.
-In contrast, the splitting methods benefit from the random quantities $\xi_{i}$ which have covariance matrix $C(\Delta)$, as defined in \eqref{eq:Cov}.
-Both the diffusion matrix $\Sigma$ and the drift matrix~$A$, through its exponential, enter into $C(\Delta)$.
-Thus, the splitting methods are $1$-step hypoelliptic provided that the stochastic linear subequation \eqref{SDE_FHN} of the splitting framework is hypoelliptic.
-While the conditional distribution of the Strang splitting is not explicitly available in general, the Lie-Trotter method yields a non-degenerate multivariate normal distribution. \begin{theorem} Let Assumption \ref{(A3)} hold and let $\widetilde{X}^{\textrm{LT}}(t_i)$ be the Lie-Trotter splitting defined through \eqref{SP1_FHN}.
-Further, assume that SDE \eqref{SDE_FHN} is hypoelliptic.
+In contrast, the conditional covariance matrix of the Lie-Trotter splitting \eqref{SP1_FHN} coincides with $C(\Delta)$, as defined in \eqref{eq:Cov}.
+Thus, if the stochastic linear subequation \eqref{SDE_FHN} of the splitting framework is hypoelliptic, the proposed splitting method yields a non-degenerate multivariate normal transition distribution. \begin{assumption} The matrix $A$ is such that SDE \eqref{SDE_FHN} is hypoelliptic. \end{assumption} \begin{theorem}[1-step hypoellipticity] Let $\widetilde{X}^{\textrm{LT}}(t_i)$ be the splitting method defined through \eqref{SP1_FHN} and let Assumption~\ref{assum:A_hypo} hold.
 Then, $\widetilde{X}^{\textrm{LT}}(t_i)$ is $1$-step hypoelliptic according to Definition \ref{def:k:hypo}.
 Moreover, $\widetilde{X}^{\textrm{LT}}(t_i)$ given $\widetilde{X}^{\textrm{LT}}(t_{i-1})$ admits a non-degenerate normal distribution with mean vector and covariance matrix given by